Berlin as we know it today,

 Place: Kronprinzenpalais, Unter den Linden 3, 10117 Berlin

-Opening hours: daily 10 am to 6 pm, closed due pandemic regulations from 2nd to 30th of November, closed on 24th – 25th of Dec, open on 31th of Dec from 10am to 2 pm and 1st of Jan 2021 from 12 pm to 6 pm
+Opening hours: daily 10 am to 6 pm, closed due pandemic regulations from 2nd of November to 20th of December, closed on 24th – 25th of Dec, open on 31th of Dec from 10am to 2 pm and 1st of Jan 2021 from 12 pm to 6 pm

 Opening: 30th of September 2020